stackup-wallet/erc-4337-devnet/README.md

 make wait
 ```

-**You can point you local applications to `http://localhost:8545` for access to all node and bundler RPC methods.**
+**You can point you local applications to `http://localhost:8545` for access to all node and bundler RPC methods.
+For paymaster RPC methods, use `http://localhost:43371`**

 ## Useful commands